andrei-akopian/PasswordGenerator/README.md

 # StateLess Passowrd Generator
 Alternative to [LessPass](https://www.lesspass.com/#/) and [Spectre](https://spectre.app/) password menagers.

-Generates easy to memorize static passwords and is intended to be used with a proper password menager like [KeePass](https://keepass.info/).
+Generates easy to short-term memorize static passwords and is intended to be used with a proper password menager like [KeePass](https://keepass.info/).

 ### Issues it solves
 LessPass requires you to know the login (who on earth remembers the login?)
 I always remember my (not so good) password and just try until I get the login right.
 Although LessPass is open source, I don't feel comportable feeding the login into a password generator, because if someone intercepts your connection and gets the masterpassword, they won't yet know your login.